prtkgpt/questdb.io/docs/reference/configuration/telemetry.md

 ---
 title: Telemetry
 sidebar_label: Telemetry
-description: What data QuestDB collects and how to disable telemetry collection
+description: What data QuestDB collects and how to disable telemetry collection.
 ---

 QuestDB sends telemetry data with information about usage which helps us improve